 Be It Resolved That: CCEDNet Manitoba urge the Cooperative Loans and Loan Guarantees Board entrench the inclusion of non-profit housing cooperatives within their eligibility criteria, and maintain this practice as a cost effective means to reducing barriers to the development of affordable housing.
+Give special attention to opportunities for social enterprises (for example, BUILD and Aki Energy) where dollars spent have a higher social impact by making employment more inclusive.

-2017 - 5 Elderly & Infirm Persons Housing Act and Tax treatment
+2017 - 5 Elderly & Infirm Persons Housing Act & Tax Treatment